Xeverous/the_website/website/pages/cpp/tutorials/beginner/xx_classes/05_const/const.rst

   - ...it no longer can control what is actually written to it.
 This makes the style undesirable if the class has invariants to enforce.
 For the :cch:`fraction$$$type` class, this style should not be used because the denominator has to be checked against zero.
   - ...the calling code can access field's methods, which allows significant code reuse.
 Example above accesses :cch:`std::string::operator=$$$namespace::type::keyword=`.

+In other words, the approach of returning a reference to the field offers code reuse (access to methods of the field) at the cost of coupling external code to the implementation (the type of the field).

 Selecting desired overload
 ##########################